arteknix/Getting-Started-with-C-Python-AVR/LearningC/C_Language_Shorts/C_Files.md

 ## Header
 > [!NOTE]
-> header-files contain information on how to use functions and variables from other files or libraries
+> header-files contain information on how to use functions and variables from other files or libraries.\
+> if your header-file contains not only declarations but also code, please keep the **.h** extension.\
+> **.c** is for source-files only.

 > [!TIP]
 > **.h** | C/C++ headers